superfly/docs/blueprints/connect-private-network-wireguard/index.html.md

   Your browser does not support the video tag.
 </video>

 The above video shows how you import a WireGuard config on macOS.
-For clarity's sake, here are the steps:
+Here's a summary of the steps:

 - Click on the "Import tunnel(s) from file" button.
 - Select the configuration file you saved earlier.